Skip to content

 • Abbreviations and acronyms may also be used for clinical communication systems and emergency alerting.

-• In memos and other internal communication materials, faculty, staff, and students should use full names to refer to various units or entities with the health system and College of Medicine.
-They should not use acronyms such as “COM,” HVI,” “PSHMC” or “STJ.”
+• In memos and other internal communication materials, use full names to refer to units or entities within the health system and College of Medicine in order to avoid confusion.
+Avoid using acronyms.

-• While this practice is negotiable for internal purposes, abbreviations should never be used to publicly reference these or any other Penn State Health or College of Medicine entity.
-Abbreviations can be useful for individuals with a high degree of familiarity with our organization, but they will more than likely confuse or fail to inform external audiences.
+• While this practice is acceptable for internal purposes, abbreviations should never be used to publicly reference any Penn State Health or College of Medicine entity.

 • Avoid using the acronym ED.
 Instead, use emergency department.

 • Entity names should not be truncated to acronym form unless space is limited, such as on an electronic form.
-The acronym should be simplified and clearly stated up front:
+The acronym should be clearly spelled out up front.

 • Building and location names should be spelled out to avoid confusion among employees, patients and visitors.